sz5175/operating-systems-fall25/homework04/README.md

 ## Thread Counts Used for Plots

-As per TA instructions, I used the following:
+As per instructions, I used the following:

 ```
 1, 2, 4, 8, 16